Meet one of the Grads!

 Through classroom-based presentation and practical skills training, participants will gain valuable knowledge and skills in regards to fire safety, as well as how to manage and control fire situations aboard ships.
 This Marine Emergency Duties, Advanced Fire Fighting course is based on the requirements of Transport Canada TP 4957, Chapter 16, and is in direct compliance with STCW 95 Convention, Regulation A-VI/3.
 Prerequisite: Minimum 16 years of age, MED - Basic Safety Training and a valid seafarer’s medical.

 This course will provide students with a broad overview of International and Canadian legislation covering marine safety, pollution prevention, certification, inspections, maintenance, and emergency response enabling students to understand, interpret, and apply applicable marine laws.
 Prerequisite: Successful completion of Term 3.

 This course will cover the principles of a typical refrigeration cycle and develop student skills and knowledge to safely operate and maintain a shipboard Refrigeration and Air conditioning plant.
 Troubleshooting, fault analysis and safe handling, identification, and storage of refrigerant to comply with environmental and regulatory requirements will be emphasized.
 Prerequisites: Successful completion of Term 3.

-This course will cover the basic principles of leadership and teamwork and students would acquire relevant skills to competently and safely carry out the duties of an “Engineer Officer in charge of an Engineering watch” on a ship.
-Through the media of short lectures, discussions, case studies and simulation exercises students will analyze and apply the concepts of resource management, situational awareness, error chain, stress and fatigue, effective communication, cultural diversity and leadership/teamwork.
-Prerequisites: Successful completion of Term 3.
+This course will cover the basic principles of leadership, teamwork, and engine room resource management.
+Students will acquire relevant skills to competently and safely carry out the duties of an “Engineer Officer in charge of an Engineering watch” on a ship.
+Through the media of short lectures, discussions, case studies, and simulation exercises, students will analyze and apply the concepts of resource management, situational awareness, error chain, stress and fatigue, effective communication, cultural diversity, and leadership/teamwork.
+Prerequisite:Completion and pass of Term 3.

 Ship Construction 2